doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ## unround

 At this stage we have all the small blocks we need to find an input state that generates a specific output state.
-We simply combine all the `reverse_` routines we wrote into a function that basically is the invert of `schedule`.
+We simply combine all the `reverse_` routines we wrote into a function that basically is the inverse of `schedule`.
 We also create a utility function that applies forty `unround` to a state in order to fully invert it: from bottom to top.

 ```C
 void recover_state(Slot_t &Output, Slot_t &Input) {